Employers with Fewer Than 25 Employees

 The Affordable Care Act creates new incentives to promote employer wellness programs and encourage employers to take more opportunities to support healthier workplaces.
 Health-contingent wellness programs generally require individuals to meet a specific standard related to their health to obtain a reward, such as programs that provide a reward to employees who don’t use, or decrease their use of, tobacco, and programs that reward employees who achieve a specified level or lower cholesterol.
 Under final rules that take effect on January 1, 2014, the maximum reward to employers using a health-contingent wellness program will increase from 20 percent to 30 percent of the cost of health coverage.
 Additionally, the maximum reward for programs designed to prevent or reduce tobacco use will be as much as 50 percent.
 The final rules also allow for flexibility in the types of wellness programs employers can offer.
 For more information and to view the final rules, visit www.dol.gov/ebsa.

-Find and compare health plans for your employees.
+Find and compare Marketplace health plans in your area by using this interactive tool at Healthcare.gov.

 Timeline of Provisions